chrislojacono/react-pinterest/README.md

 # Pinterest 3.0 w/React
 This was a project we did to learn CRUD with react.
 It was meant to be the same idea as the real Pinterest.
-Where a user can log in and add Boards the add Pins to the Boards with pictures and links to websites associated with them.
+Where a user can log in and add Boards the add Pins to the Boards with pictures and links to websites associated with them

 ## The Motivation
 The main motivation was to learn CRUD functionality while working in react.
 This was also good practive of complex data structures and intermediary tables within firebase.
 It was a challenge to learn how to keep track of the data within the intermediary data table while editing and deleting pins/boards.